Police: Motive unclear for University of Texas stabbings

 The University of Texas is blocks from downtown Austin and the Texas Capitol and is one of the nation’s largest universities.

 Carter said White was confronted and arrested within two minutes of the first call to police and the situation was immediately under control.
-The campus siren wasn’t used because there was no need for a lockdown to keep people in place, he said.
+The campus siren was not used because there was no need for a lockdown to keep people in place, he said.

 “There was no ongoing threat.
 We had him in custody as soon as we arrived,” Carter said.